effa/config/README.md

         pipenv install jupyter

-* Active an existing environment and run jupyter:

-        pipenv shell
-        jupyter notebook
-        # ----- or -----
+* Run jupyter or any script within the environment:

         pipenv run jupyter notebook